Carpal tunnel syndrome

 Making a claim for compensation

-If you have suffered a carpal tunnel injury which you believe is work related, you may be entitled to claim compensation for your personal injury.
+If you have suffered a carpal tunnel injury which you believe is work related, you may be entitled to claim compensation for your injury.
 Carpal tunnel syndrome occurs when tendons or ligaments in the wrist become enlarged, often from inflammation, after being aggravated.
 The first symptoms usually appear at night.

 How can The Claim Solicitors help?

 Some cases of carpal tunnel syndrome are due to work-related cumulative trauma of the wrist.
 It is one of the most common injuries experienced by modern day office workers.